pmean/build-website/text/99/typetwo.md

 *Dear Professor Mean, A journal reviewer criticized the small sample size in my research study and suggested that I mention a Type II error as a possible explanation for my results.
-I\'ve never heard this term before.
+I've never heard this term before.
 What is a Type II error?*

 In your research, you specified a null hypothesis and an alternative